apache/nifi-fds/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for submitting a contribution to Apache NiFi Fluid Design System.
+Thank you for submitting a contribution to Apache NiFi Flow Design System.

 In order to streamline the review of the contribution we ask you to ensure the following steps have been taken: